OUR MISSION

 Development Support

-There’s a lack of understanding about the challenges that autistic people face, and what needs to be done differently to ensure people can thrive.
+There’s a lack of understanding about the challenges that Autistic people face, and what needs to be done differently to ensure they can thrive.
 Our work aims to change that.

 NdC Journal